After years of waiting for Netflix’s Knights of Sidonia Season 3, the anime sequel has finally been confirmed — but it’s a Knights of Sidonia movie!

 Updated February 16, 2021: Movie runtime confirmed.

-Updated January 19, 2021: Knights of Sidonia: The Star Where Love is Spun release date in Japan confirmed!
+Updated January 19, 2021: Knights of Sidonia: Love Woven in the Stars release date in Japan confirmed!
 Added trailer.

-This article provides everything that is known about Knights of Sidonia: The Star Where Love is Spun (Sidonia no Kishi: Ai Tsumugu Hoshi) and all related news.
+This article provides everything that is known about Knights of Sidonia: Love Woven in the Stars (Sidonia no Kishi: Ai Tsumugu Hoshi) and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.

 Knights of Sidonia movie U.S. release date